-Teaching to Support Good Mental Health through
+Teaching to Support Good Mental Health

-The skills, knowledge and understanding needed by our students to keep themselves and others physically and mentally healthy and safe are included as part of our developmental PSHE, SEAL and relationships (RSE) curriculum.
-The specific content of lessons will be determined by the needs of the cohort and our curricular objectives.
-There will always be an emphasis on enabling students to develop the skills, knowledge, understanding, language and confidence to seek help, as needed, for themselves or others.
+The skills, knowledge and understanding needed by our students to keep themselves and others physically and mentally healthy and safe are included as part of our developmental PSHE curriculum.
+The specific content of lessons will be determined by the specific needs of the cohort we're teaching but there will always be an emphasis on enabling students to develop the skills, knowledge, understanding, language and confidence to seek help, as needed, for themselves or others.

-All of the curricular areas below help support a healthy mental outlook.
+All of the activities below help support a healthy mental outlook.
 They ensure that we teach mental health and emotional wellbeing issues in a safe and sensitive manner which helps rather than harms.

-Our Christian Values and Vision
+Christian Values and Vision